Bulimia Nervosa

 • Don’t make comments about weight, eating, or dieting.
 Eating disorders are very sensitive topics for people, and it’s important to avoid saying anything that seems negative.

-• Don’t force them into treatment, but let them know that you’re there for them and that you care about their well-being—even if it means keeping certain information private until they’re ready to share it with others.
+• Don’t force them into treatment, but let them know you’re there for them and care about their well-being—even if it means keeping certain information private until they’re ready to share it with others.

-• Don’t make assumptions.
-Avoid making comments that imply they are at fault or need help because of their choices.
+• Don’t make comments that imply they are at fault or need help because of their choices.
 Instead, talk about how much you love and want them healthy—this will go a long way!

-• Don’t give up on them when they relapse—it happens, but keep trying different approaches until something works!
+• Don’t give up on them if they relapse—it happens, but keep trying different approaches until something works!

 It’s also important to understand that one cannot recover from bulimia overnight or even in a few weeks.
 Eating disorders are complex and require much work and support from loved ones and the person with the disorder to treat successfully.